How to Visit Iceland on a Budget (Solo Travel Tips)

 19. Access free wi-fi

-On solo trips, we also rely a lot on mobile data to connect with our family members and look up attractions to plan the itinerary!
+We rely a lot on mobile data to connect with our family members and look up attractions to plan the itinerary!
 Do not worry about buying too many internet packs.
 Instead, be a little smart and access free wi-fi at the hostel.
 Museums, malls, buses, and monuments – all of them have wi-fi.
 So take advantage of the free wi-fi and connect with your closest ones.

 Book your air tickets and accommodations in advance, and head out!
 I can see that you are confident of making the most of your trip without burning a hole in your pocket.

 Pack your backpack right and set out on your trip!
-Do tell me about your experience of travelling solo to Iceland on a budget in the comments below.
+Do tell me about your experience of travelling to Iceland on a budget in the comments below.
 Sharing is caring!

 Swagachi